-I love serving pumpkin soup with some fresh dinner rolls to sop up every drop left in my bowl!
+Serve it along with some fresh dinner rolls to sop up every drop left in the bowl!

 How To Make Pumpkin Soup

-When you make pumpkin soup, you’re working with a naturally sweet squash.
-Bacon helps to offset some of the sweetness and create a perfectly balanced soup!
+Smoky and salty, bacon is great with the sweetness of pumpkin to create perfectly balanced flavor!
 Make sure the bacon is crispy enough that you can crumble it, and reserve the fat to cook the onions in.

-Because this soup is rich, I usually just serve it with bread or Easy Homemade Buttermilk Biscuits, a quick salad all work well too.
+Because this soup is rich, I usually just serve it with bread or Easy Homemade Buttermilk Biscuits, a quick salad works well too.

 More Pumpkin Recipes You’ll Love

 - Pumpkin Cupcakes – So fluffy and moist!

 - Pumpkin Dump Cake (3 Ingredient) – Quick prep!